SAVANNAH-INFORMATICS/PhotoHub/README.md

 ## d.
 Database Configuration
 Ensure the MySQL server is running
-Create a database names savannah and a table named user using the following schema:
+Create a database named savannah and a table named user using the following schema:

 CREATE DATABASE savannah;
 USE savannah;